dricottone/gap/README.md

 # generated argument parser

 A package that uses external configuration files to generate a static, standalone parser module.

 ## To-Do

-Add parsers aside from `toml`, like `json` and `configparser`.

-Allow import of third-party libraries, like `toml`, to fail-just remove that format from the valid list.
+Python 3.11 introduces a `tomllib` module. **Release 1.0.2** will continue to work perfectly for Python 3.6 or later. **Release 1.0.3** will continue to function perfectly as well, but the test suite will fail due to `mypy` not having type stubs for `tomllib`. **Release 1.0.4** will drop `toml` as a dependency and therefore drop support for Python 3.10 or earlier.

 ## Workflow